 A: To use Mobile Banking, your device must be web enabled* and your mobile network must offer a secure connection.
 If you are unable to successfully launch Mobile Banking, you can call our eBanking Department at 1.800.240.8190.

 * An Internet connection is not required for Mobile Text Banking users.

 Q: I have Mobile Banking, but plan on getting a new mobile phone.
 What steps do I need to take to continue my mobile access?

 - If you access Mobile Banking via the Mobile Web and/or Mobile Text Banking and are retaining the same phone number and mobile device wireless service provider, your Mobile Banking access will continue without disruption.

-- If you access Mobile Banking via the Mobile App and are continuing to use an iPhone or Android device and will be retaining the same phone number and wireless service provider, simply install the Mobile App on the new device.
+- If you access Mobile Banking via the Mobile App and are continuing to use an iPhone, iPad or Android device and will be retaining the same phone number and wireless service provider, simply install the Mobile App on the new device.

-iPhone® is a registered trademark of Apple, Inc. Android TM is a trademark of Google, Inc. Blackberry® is a registered trademark of Research In Motion Limited.
+iPhone® and iPad® are registered trademarks of Apple, Inc. Android TM is a trademark of Google, Inc. Blackberry® is a registered trademark of Research In Motion Limited.